SteffenReith/caravel_spectrometer/cargo/README.md

 * `top/rtl/SpectrometerTest` - contains `user_proj_example.v` which is the top level verilog file for Spectravel
 * Makefile - have targets for verilog and test generation

-## Running tests and verilog generation
+## Verilog generation and Chisel tests

 Before running make commands, we could set the size of FFT inside spectrometer.
 Default size is 128.
 For example, we could set the size of the FFT inside spectrometer to be equal to 256 with the command:
 ```sh
 $ export SIZE=256